 2. Purge your emails and clean your home desk

 You’ve cleaned out your physical bag or briefcase – now turn to your inbox.
 Sunday night is the perfect time to purge your inbox of those emails that you know are spam.
 Don’t rifle through the whole virtual stack, but take a few minutes to skim the real rubbish off the top.
 Flag those that business emails look particularly important and leave other reputable correspondence unopened until you’re back in the work zone tomorrow morning.

 3. Sort out your diary and write a to-do list

-Take a moment to flick through your diary and check what meetings or prior engagements you have coming up this week.
+Take a moment to flick through your diary and check what meetings or engagements you have coming up this week.
 This will help mentally prepare you for the breaks in routine and keep you on an even keel for the days to come.
-Also take a piece of paper and jot down a rough to-do list.
+Also jot down a rough to-do list.
 Don’t go into too much depth, and make sure to sum up your aims in simple concise points, but get down everything you need to complete and achieve in the week to come.